Ekotlikoff/rustchess/README.md

-[] Look for a bitboard library to maintain the state and determine legal moves.
+- [] Look for a bitboard library to maintain the state and determine legal moves.
-[] Trait for chess engine instance with api: New(engineColor), GetMove(opponentMove) [] gRPC server for gochess to connect to
+- [] Trait for chess engine instance with api: New(engineColor), OpponentMoved(opponentMove), GetMove()
+- [] gRPC server for gochess to connect to